jccriado/matchingtools/doc/creation_model.rst

 the function :class:`D` to create covariant derivatives of fields.

-*effective* handles Lagrangians that are polynomials of the fields.
+Effective handles Lagrangians that are polynomials of the fields.
 They are thus a sum of terms that are products of tensors.
 They are represented as :class:`OperatorSum` objects, with only one
 attribute: a list of its terms.
 Each term should be an operator, that is,